 When a student is awarded financial aid, it is assumed they will complete courses with satisfactory grades and attend school for the entire period the financial aid was awarded for.
 Students who do not remain eligible for financial aid may be required to return all or some of their award.
 This is also known as financial aid repayment.

-Students who receive federal financial aid for the 2017-2018 academic year and withdraw prior to the following dates may be subject to repayment:
+Students who receive federal financial aid for the 2023-2024 academic year and withdraw prior to the 60 percent point of their enrollment period may be subject to repayment: